jjbuchanan/gp_blendclass_singleband/CODE_OF_CONDUCT.md

 ### Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the `_____` project or its community.
-Examples of representing the project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of the project may be further defined and clarified by `_____` maintainers.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the LLNL and/or Rubin Observatory projects or communities.
+Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Representation of the project may be further defined and clarified by the repository maintainer, James Buchanan (buchanan11@llnl.gov).

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `_____` or the LLNL GitHub Admins at [github-admin@llnl.gov](mailto:github-admin@llnl.gov) .
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team via the repository maintainer, James Buchanan (buchanan11@llnl.gov).
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project or organization's leadership.